 Numerous studies site CBD’s effectiveness in combination with other therapies.

-A Minnesota of Department of Health report says that CBD may work well with other extinction-based therapies for anxiety disorders such as PTSD.
+A Minnesota Department of Health report says that CBD may work well with other extinction-based therapies for anxiety disorders such as PTSD.

 All agree that more controlled scientific research is needed.